happyeric77/colorfullife-docs/docs/4.notifi/sdk-consolidate.md

 #### Step#2: Consolidate useNotifiSubscribe hook and NotifiFrontendClient object

+We need to extract the logic of `useNotifiSubscribe` hook in `notifi-react-card` to `NotifiFrontendClient` object in `notifi-frontend-client` package.

-The following new methods will need to be implemented in `FrontendClient`
+So the 2nd step will be implementing the following new methods into `FrontendClient`

 - [ ] userState
 - [ ] subscribeWallet